temporalio/proposals/api/wft-complete-metadata.md

 ## Drawbacks
 * No dedicated fields means no docstrings for those fields, and less type safety.
 Though this is much less of a concern when the writer and reader are the same person.
-Type safety can be achieved with the `Any` valued map - and should be used for data that is expected to be interpreted by more than one component.
+Type safety can be achieved by serializing a known proto into the payload - and should be used for data that is expected to be interpreted by more than one component.
 * Potential to bloat history.

 ## Adoption / teaching / etc